BTC, ETH, BNB, ADA, XRP, SOL, DOGE, DOT, LUNA, UNI By Cointelegraph - Up News Info

-(BTC) skyrocketed above the $1 trillion market capitalization today, pulling the total crypto market capitalization close to $2.3 trillion.
+(BTC) skyrocketed above the $1 trillion market capitalization on Oct.
+6, pulling the total crypto market capitalization close to $2.3 trillion.
 This marks a complete 100% recovery from the June 22 lows when the total crypto market capitalization had plunged to about $1.15 trillion.

-According to Chainalysis, the Central and Southern Asia and Oceania region has seen a massive increase of 706% in crypto transactions between July 2020 and June 2021.
+According to Chainalysis, the Central and Southern Asia and Oceania region saw a massive increase of 706% in crypto transactions between July 2020 and June 2021.
 The total transaction value was $572.5 billion, accounting for 14% of the global transaction value.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.